axch/dysvunctional-language/dvl/examples/mandelbrot/README.md

      "examples/mandelbrot/mandel.js")
     ```

-2. Adjust the `__main__` function to accept two arguments and use them
+2. Adjust the generated `__main__` function to accept two arguments
-    in place of the .5 and .7, respectively.
+    and use them in place of the .5 and .7, respectively.
+(This is a
+    hack around a restriction of DVL's foreign interface that is
+    incomaptible with asm.js's.)
 3. Open `mandel.html` in your favorite web browser.
 4. Fix all the asm.js syntax errors (you will need to see the browser's
     Javascript console, but turn off the browser's debugger, because at